Skip to content

 • Authentication - User login, GDrive access, and service account support via gcloud CLI

-• Project Explorer - Browse projects, datasets, tables, views, functions, and ML models
+• Project Explorer - Browse projects, datasets, tables, views, functions, and ML models; pin/hide projects; pin tables; copy fully-qualified paths; table search across all datasets (cached index)

-• Query Execution - Run queries with Ctrl+Enter, real-time error highlighting, and byte estimation
+• Query Execution - Run queries with Ctrl+Enter, real-time error highlighting, byte estimation, and automatic region detection

 • SQL Intellisense - Autocomplete for SQL keywords, BigQuery functions, and table/CTE columns